kadena-community/kadena.js/packages/libs/client/etc/client.api.md

 // @public
 export type TWalletConnectChainId = `kadena:${IPactCommand['networkId']}`;

+// Warning: (ae-internal-missing-underscore) The name "unpackLiterals" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function unpackLiterals(value: string): string;

 // Warning: (ae-forgotten-export) The symbol "ExtractCapabilityType" needs to be exported by the entry point index.d.ts
 //